 - Pyhäjoki and Varkaankuru herb-rich forests.
 Entering allowed 1.5.–30.11. only on marked trails.

 - Mountain biking is allowed on almost all officially marked summer trails with a few exceptions.
-Mountain biking is not allowed for nature protection or safety reasons at Palkaskero Fell or at Varkaankuru, Tuomikuru, Pirunkuru and Kellostapulinkuru Gorges.
+Mountain biking is not allowed for nature protection or safety reasons at Palkaskero and Keimiötunturi Fells or at Varkaankuru, Tuomikuru, Pirunkuru and Kellostapulinkuru Gorges.
 Ylläs Area has a number of marked mountain bike routes, including the new Ylläs - Levi Trail.

 - Horse riding and dog sled driving is allowed only for national park co-entrepreneurs on certain routes.

 - Letting pets run at large.
-Pets are not allowed in any of the wilderness huts.
+Pets are allowed in the open wilderness huts, but only on permission of the other hikers in the huts.
 Dog owners should therefore bring a tent to camp in.